slamora/brackets-wiki/How-to-Report-an-Issue.md

   </tr>
   <tr>
     <td height="40">last reviewed</td>
-    <td>maker for last reviewd bug, see below for explanation of the review process</td>
+    <td>maker for last reviewed bug, see below for explanation of the review process</td>
   </tr>
   <tr>
     <td>move to backlog</td>